easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Flask

 Flask is a lightweight WSGI web application framework.
-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It is designed to make getting started quick and simple, with the ability to scale up to complex applications.
 This module includes the Flask extensions: Flask-Cors

 *homepage*: <https://www.palletsprojects.com/p/flask/>